kavurisriharsha/cse15l-lab-reports/labreport1.md

 ## `cd`

 When `cd` is used with a folder as an argument, the working directory is changed to the specified folder.
-  ###### Working directory is `/home/lecture1` and is being changed into `/home/lecture1/messages/`
+  <sub> Working directory is `/home/lecture1` and is being changed into `/home/lecture1/messages/`
   ```
   [user@sahara ~/lecture1]$ cd messages
   [user@sahara ~/lecture1/messages]$ pwd